Gambe: Geography

+Agriculture

+The village is mostly settled by small scale farmers who grow crops such as groundnuts, Irish potatoes, pear, mango, palm kernels, mountain honey, and atile.
+The main market day is every Saturday; local produce and manufactured goods are sold.

-Natural Resources
+Natural resources

 Gambe village contains a variety of solid minerals including barite, agate, raw gold dust, quartz, diamond, blue sapphire, ruby, emerald, lead, tourmaline and fossils.

-The People of Gambe
+Inhabitants

 Gambe is the home to the Chamba people, a tribe in Nigeria's North East region.
 It is also the village of the first Chamba University graduate: Sa'adu Abubakar Gambe.
 He graduated from Provincial Secondary School Yola in 1964, he did HSC in Science School Lagos, he then studied Botany/Zoology Combined Honors in Ahmadu Bello University Zaria.
 He is known as 'Baba Gambe' Father of Gambe.

 The village has a Primary School and a Junior Secondary School.